blakeedwards3/text-editor/README.md

 ## Description

-This app is a text editor that you can install locally.
-It uses the PWA structure.
+This is a text editor that uses PWA structure.
+It can be installed locally as an app on your computer, and saves all your text even when you're offline!

 ## Links